searhein/frosch-demo/src/exercise-3/README.md

 In exercise 3, instead of using a one-level Schwarz preconditioner to accelerate the convergence of the iterative solver as in exercise 2, we use a two-level Schwarz GDSW preconditioner (see below for references):

-1. The one-level Schwarz preconditioner object is constructed using the matrix `A` and parameter list `precList` objects:
+1. The two-level Schwarz preconditioner object is constructed using the matrix `A` and parameter list `precList` objects:

    ```c++
    RCP<twolevelpreconditioner_type> prec(new twolevelpreconditioner_type(A,precList));